When: Saturday 5-8 pm, August 3, 2019

 Notes: Please make enough of your dish to have several healthy portions for judging and sampling.
-Bring it with you to the Cook-off, and submit it to the Contest table.
+Bring your dish with you to the Cook-off, and submit it to the Contest table.
 Need recipe ideas?
-Check out They’re Cooked, our invasive species cookbook, for some delicious dish ideas!
+Check out They’re Cooked, our invasive species cookbook, for some delicious recipe ideas!

-Brewed beverage categories (NOTE: we cannot accept distilled spirits):
+Brewed beverage categories (Please note we cannot accept distilled spirits):

 - Alcoholic (open-style competition)

 - Non-alcoholic beverage brewed with an invasive species

 Examples of past years' beverage entries include: Queen Anne's lace ale, blackberry wine, scotch broom ale, blackberry kombucha, mint lemonade, etc. Questions?
 Call Matt at 541-753-3099 x 703.

 This event is a fundraiser for the Institute for Applied Ecology, a 501(c)(3) non-profit.